-One of the best positions you could find yourself in is having decided to start a backyard garden from scratch, whether you have some semblance of an already existing one or you’re starting with a totally clean slate.
-If you’ve commenced with the growing backyard garden plants leave those to flourish.
+One of the best positions you could find yourself in is having decided to start a garden from scratch, whether you have some semblance of the already existing one or starting with a totally clean slate.
+If you’ve started growing plants already, leave those to flourish.
 Otherwise, the best way to make preparations for a healthy garden is nourishing the soil for around a whole 12 months.

-You might have to live with a particularly uninspiring backyard for that period, but these days time goes by really quickly.
-You’ll be thankful to yourself for years and even decades in future, for having endured this period of nourishment.
+You might have to live with a particularly uninspiring space for that period, but the days will go by quickly enough.
+You’ll be grateful to yourself in the future for having endured this period of nourishment.